 If you can tick those boxes, then it’s up to you with how you want to communicate it to your audience.
 So long as you’re staying in line with your brand and what you represent.
 Be as creative as you’d like.
 Some would say the more creative the better.
 Whatever it may be that your company preaches;

 Employers can now store their videos on their TalentVine profile and they can control if this is shared with recruiters and candidates to ‘sell’ their company, this helps eliminate the duplication of effort that can be associated with communicating to multiple recruiters that are helping you to fill the role.
 For example, here’s a video one of our clients CartonCloud made that is stored on their TalentVine profile.
 Produced by the amazing Bizvideo.

-If you were interested in finding out more, contact James to find out how.
+If you are interested in finding out more, contact us here to find out how.